 Lastly, I just wanted to say, please don’t forget about caring for yourself.
 You spend a lot of time at work, and your health is the most important aspect of your life, not egos, not your commitment to the company, but your health.
 Care for yourself, treat others like you’d like to be treated and the winner will always prevail.

-Which ever route you chose to go down, which ever career path you find yourself on, you will always come across good managers and leaders as well as ones that fall below your expectations.
+Whichever route you chose to go down, whichever career path you find yourself on, you will always come across good managers and leaders as well as ones that fall below your expectations.
 The trick here is to learn from all of them, even the ones that you feel have let you down.
 In fact, those are the ones that you will want to aspire to be less like.
-If you do chose, or maybe fall naturally into management, I’m sure you’ll come across many managers that lack qualities of leadership.
-The key thing to remember is the attributes which set the best leaders apart from those claim to have people management, are those that lead by example.
-Those that inspire, engage and listen more than talk and all whilst never losing humility and integrity in their work.
+If you do choose, or maybe fall naturally into management, I’m sure you’ll come across many managers that lack qualities of leadership.
+The key thing to remember is the attributes that set the best leaders apart from those who claim to have people management, are those that lead by example.
+Those that inspire, engage, and listen more than talk and all whilst never losing humility and integrity in their work.
 The best leaders also lay off the bravado, and don’t rely on language which can so often isolate rather than educate or help others that don’t have the same knowledge.

 We are all humans

-Let your personality shine through, don’t be afraid to share your views and even when challenged be clear about your ideas.
-Don’t let bullies push you around, help people when you see they are struggling and most of all be kind.
-There is no place in work for those that think they can dominate a conversation, especially when it affects employees ability to perform.
-If you see/experience unfairness in the work place don’t be afraid to shine a light on it.
+Let your personality shine through, don’t be afraid to share your views, and even when challenged be clear about your ideas.
+Don’t let bullies push you around, help people when you see they are struggling and most of all are kind.
+There is no place in work for those that think they can dominate a conversation, especially when it affects employees’ ability to perform.
+If you see/experience unfairness in the workplace don’t be afraid to shine a light on it.